-Mounted Heat Exchanger (Optional)
+Heat Exchanger (Optional)

 This cooling system uses a shell and tube type heat exchanger instead of the standard radiator and fan (see Figure 4-5).
 Engine jacket coolant circulates through the shell side of the heat exchanger, while the cooling water is pumped through the tubes.
-Engine coolant and raw water are segregated.
+Engine coolant and raw water do not mix.

-This system can reduce set enclosure noise levels.
+This system can reduce set enclosure airflow requirements and noise levels.
 Proper operation depends on a constant supply of raw water for heat removal.
 The engine coolant side of the system can be protected from freezing; the raw water side cannot be protected.

 All heat exchanger cooled sets must be connected to a pressurized supply of cold water.
-Use flexible water tubing for raw water connections at the heat exchanger to isolate vibration.
+Make connections to the set with flexible pipe to absorb vibration.
 On the cold water line, install a solenoid valve to shut off the flow when the set is shut down, and a rate flow valve to control engine temperature.
 This valve can be either manual or automatic.
 Actual rate of flow will depend on inlet water temperature.